Italy’s Tuscany & Umbria: Art & Architecture Tour

 Day 8 Explore Siena

 We continue our explorations of Siena today at the Ospedale Santa Maria della Scala, one of the first hospitals in Europe and one of the oldest still surviving.
-This structure holds great cultural importance, once an important hospital dedicated to caring for abandoned children, the poor, the sick and pilgrims, it is now a museum.
-Another museum, the Pinocateca Nazionale di Siena, is home to an impressive collection of Medieval and Renaissance art of the Sienese school.
+This structure holds great cultural importance, once an important hospital dedicated to caring for abandoned children, the poor, the sick, and pilgrims, it is now a museum.
+Another museum, the Pinocateca Nazionale di Siena, is home to an impressive collection of Medieval and Renaissance art from the Sienese school.

-We also enjoy a visit the Contrada Capitale di Onda museum and church, not open to the public.
+We also enjoy a visit to the Contrada Capitale di Onda museum and church, which is not open to the public.
 This contrada is one of the 17 contrade that compete in the Palio.
 Now serving a less administrative role, the contrada has become more of an event planning committee for the community and is held together by the sincere emotion and devotion of the people.
 (B/L/D)

 Day 9Montalcino and Spoleto

-On the road again, we head towards Assisi, stopping along the way in Montalcino to explore La Rocca, a ruined 14th century castle.
+On the road again, we head towards Assisi, stopping along the way in Montalcino to explore La Rocca, a ruined 14th-century castle.
 Next, Spoleto awaits!
 Built in the 12th century after the destruction wreaked by Barbarossa’s troops, the Cattedrale di Santa Maria Assunta is Romanesque in essence.
 Although modifications have been made throughout the centuries, the cathedral maintains the original Cosmatesque floor of the central apse.

 The nearby Basilica di San Salvatore was already a paleo-Christian place of worship in the fourth and fifth centuries, well before the Lombards heavily renovated the structure in the 8th century.
-Though the interior is now sparsely decorated one can still appreciate the detailed Doric capitals and friezes.
+Though the interior is now sparsely decorated, one can still appreciate the detailed Doric capitals and friezes.
 Next, we visit the unassuming Chiesa di Sant’Eufemia.
 The eye-catching alter has a marble antependium with Cosmatesque inlay work as well as bas reliefs.
 Continue on and overnight for two nights at the Hotel Giotto in Assisi.
 Dinner is on our own.
 (B/L)

 Day 10 Explore Basilica Papale di San Francesco d’Assisi

 The true highlight of the day, however, is the incomparable Basilica Papale di San Francesco d’Assisi.
-The interior serves as a testament to the development of Italian art and is covered with brightly colored frescos done by artists from both the Roman and Tuscan schools including Cimabue and Giotto.
+The interior serves as a testament to the development of Italian art and is covered with brightly colored frescos done by artists from both the Roman and Tuscan schools, including Cimabue and Giotto.
 The architectural style itself is a synthesis of Renaissance and Gothic tendencies.
 (B/L/D)

 Day 11Assisi and Todi

-We continue our explorations of Assisi at the Basilica di Santa Chiara d’Assisi, dedicated to Saint Claire a follower of Saint Francis and founder of the Order of the Poor Ladies, and the Eremo delle Carceri, a small hermitage to which Saint Francis and his followers would retreat and dedicate themselves to prayer and meditation.
+We continue our explorations of Assisi at the Basilica di Santa Chiara d’Assisi, dedicated to Saint Claire, a follower of Saint Francis and founder of the Order of the Poor Ladies, and the Eremo delle Carceri, a small hermitage to which Saint Francis and his followers would retreat and dedicate themselves to prayer and meditation.

-This afternoon stop at the charming hilltop town of Todi on our way to Orvieto where we overnight for one night at the Hotel Palazzo Piccolomini.
+This afternoon, stop at the charming hilltop town of Todi on our way to Orvieto, where we overnight for one night at the Hotel Palazzo Piccolomini.
 We gather this evening for our Farewell Dinner.
 (B/L/D)

 Day 12Orvieto

 Rising above the town of Orvieto, the Cattedrale di Santa Maria Assunta displays design elements from the 14th to the 20th centuries.
-The building’s façade is done in the Tuscan Gothic style and presents an imposing rose window, glittering mosaics and elephantine bronze doors.
+The building’s façade is done in the Tuscan Gothic style and presents an imposing rose window, glittering mosaics, and elephantine bronze doors.
 Enjoy some time this afternoon to wander the cobblestone streets before transferring back to Florence.
 Overnight at The Gate Hotel, conveniently located next to the airport.
 Dinner is on our own.
 (B/L)

 Day 13Depart Italy

-Transfer to the airport for the flight home.
+Transfer to the airport for your flight home.
 (B)

 Tour Information